-Genetic Programming Theory & Practice is a small, invitation-only workshop hosted annually by the Center for the Study of Complex Systems at the University of Michigan in Ann Arbor, MI.
-This year’s conference will be held May 18-20, 2017.
+Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2020 by the Center for the Study of Complex Systems at University of Michigan in Ann Arbor, MI.
+This year’s meeting will be held May 14-17, 2020.

-A light breakfast of pastries, fresh fruit, yoghurt and coffee will provided each day of the workshop.
+A light breakfast of pastries, fresh fruit, meats, cream cheese, yoghurt and coffee will be provided each day of the workshop.
 Mid-day, a lunch will be provided on-site.
 After the last session each day, attendees typically self-organize for visits to local restaurants.
 Please let us know if you have any dietary restrictions for catered meals.

-A list of bed-and-breakfast inns, hotels and motels has been collected.
+A list of bed-and-breakfast inns, hotels and motels is provided.
 There are several other options available, including a number of local AirBnB providers.

-There is very little chance of street parking on weekdays on the University campus, but there is a public parking structure nearby on Forest Street.
+There is very little chance of street parking on weekdays on the University campus, but there is are a couple of parking garages across campus.